Boards, Commissions, Committees and Task Forces

 Firemen's Pension Board of Trustees - Each board administers respective pension fund as directed by state law.
 Selection of members is designated by state statute.
 Meets as needed.

-Volunteer members, appointed by the Mayor, are dedicated to preserving the history of Park Ridge, stimulating interest in and educating residents about our heritage, and instilling as appreciation of our history in young people.
-Meets second Tuesday of each month.
+Heritage Committee - Volunteer members, appointed by the Mayor, are dedicated to preserving the history of Park Ridge, stimulating interest in and educating residents about our heritage, and instilling as appreciation of our history in young people.
+Meets the second Tuesday of each month.

 Intergovernmental Coordinating Advisory Committee - Consists of representatives of local governments serving the citizens of Park Ridge, who work together to find innovative ways to promote communication and cooperation among members, and to share ideas and common concerns.
 Meets as needed.